strava/go.serversets/README.md

 * [mcset](/mcset) provides consistent hashing over a set of memcache hosts.
 * [httpset](/httpset) round-robins standard HTTP requests to the set of hosts.
+* [fixedset](/fixedset) severset watch without the zookeeper.
+Take advantage of the load balancing packages without the zookeeper discovery.

 This package is used internally at [Strava](http://strava.com) for [Finagle](https://twitter.github.io/finagle/) service discovery and memcache node registration.